Mobilize ICT Against Major Cyber Threats

 In the event of a catastrophic cyber incident, a unified operational framework for mobilization of the ICT sector is essential to coordinate flexible response mechanisms and distribute responsibilities among stakeholders with clearly defined leadership roles.

-The goal is to convene the appropriate set of stakeholders who are best positioned to take the immediate steps necessary to mitigate severe harms caused by distributed attacks.
+The goal is to convene the appropriate set of stakeholders who are best positioned to take the immediate steps necessary to mitigate severe harms caused by cyber attacks.

 This framework would streamline industry and government actions in the event of major cyber emergencies, so that precious time is not lost on non-essential, low-priority activities.